SMEs Share Insights on Their Logo Shapes

 - 16. Circular Shaped – The Seidel Agency

 The shape of your logo is a significant factor in the success of your business signs.
-Explore the shape selections below and see how they match up to your own ideas.
+Explore the shape selections of the logo signs below and see how they match up to your own ideas.

 1. Oval Shaped + Lettering – Candid Owl Limited